ErikBjare/KnowTree/README.md

 There might be plenty of things making the idea in need of modification or entirely unfeasible/impractical, those things go here.

  - Looking for feedback currently, expect more here in the future.
+   - **Update:** I've reached out to a handful of friends for feedback, most of it overwhelmingly positive.
+I've created a [new section for feedback](#feedback).
  - Too simplistic?
 Can we really reduce knowledge to a tree/graph in a useful way?
  - Knowledge about a topic usually has levels (basic, intermediate, advanced, expert), these would be hard to structure in the graph.
    - We should probably focus on basics/intermediate knowledge first anyway, so might not be that big of an issue initially.